An ode to Shinji Kagawa at Man Utd and the calmest hat-trick ever

-Shinji Kagawa was hardly an overwhelming success in his two years at Manchester United, but he still won plenty of fans in England, not least when he scored one of the calmest hat-tricks of all time.
+Shinji Kagawa was not what you’d call an overwhelming success in his two years at Manchester United, but he still won plenty of fans in England, not least when he scored one of the calmest hat-tricks of all time.

 One of my favourite useless Premier League facts is that while the competition has only ever had two players named Shinji, both won the title in their first season in England.

-While Shinji Okazaki remains an important part of Leicester City’s squad in his third season at the club, his namesake and compatriot burned more brightly but for a much shorter amount of time.
+While Shinji Okazaki stuck around for four years in total at Leicester, his namesake and compatriot burned more brightly but for a much shorter amount of time.